Frequently Asked Questions

 No. Your Coleman®-Mach® air conditioner is a closed and sealed system and ideally should never require refrigerant recharging.
 Should you suspect that you have a low refrigerant charge, have the unit evaluated by a qualified service technician.

-At RV Products, we have built more than five million RV air conditioners.
+At Coleman-Mach, we have built more than 8 million RV air conditioners.
 A great many of them have never required service.
 However, as with any mechanical device, problems sometimes occur which require service or repairs.
 This type of service should always be performed by qualified service personnel.
-Visit our service center and dealer locator.
+Visit our Service Center and Dealer Locator.

 Retrieve the complete air conditioner model (if you are unsure how to locate the unit model number, visit our Where's My Model Number page).
 This link allows you to see where the rating plate sticker is located.